Something Profound Has Shifted, and you can feel it.

 The assessment gives you a personal map of your capacity: what's draining it, which patterns are running beneath the surface, where the actual leverage points are.
 The ones you've been stepping over because no one taught you to look.

 What shifts: you see the system you've been running on.
 And you see where to intervene.
-By changing what's been driving the drain all along, which is almost never what you think it is.
+By changing what's been driving the capacity drain all along.

 I spent thirteen years inside big tech.
 Another decade prior as a business owner, and a decade before that struggling to pull myself out of poverty and collapse.
-I've sat with hundreds of professionals in the exact moment where the career they built stops making sense, and I've been in that moment myself.
-The methodology here comes from that lived experience, combined with deep training in trauma-informed coaching, mindfulness, and somatic practice.
+I've sat with hundreds of professionals in the exact moment where the career they built stops making sense.

 Every framework, including the C.H.E.A.T.
 Code, is grounded in what I've seen actually work.
 What works when you're restoring capacity after burnout.
 Rebuilding your identity after displacement.
 Trying to reclaim some sovereignty inside a system that's still telling you who to be.